easydataservices/db2-datetime/README.md

 ### Function NEXT_EVERY_N_DAYS

-This function returns the earliest date on or after the specified date (P_AT_DATE) with the specified days interval (P_N_DAYS) from the specified base date (P_BASE_DATE).
+This function returns the first date on or after the specified date (P_AT_DATE) with the specified days interval (P_N_DAYS) from the specified base date (P_BASE_DATE).
 Parameter P_N_DAYS is a SMALLINT value between 1 and 366.

 Examples:
 ```
--- Return the earliest date on or after 2024-11-16 that is a multiple of 7 days from 2024-11-01.
+-- Return the first date on or after 2024-11-16 that is a multiple of 7 days from 2024-11-01.
 VALUES datetime.next_every_n_days('2024-11-16', '2024-11-01', 7);

 22-11-2024

--- Return the earliest date on or after 2024-11-01 that is a multiple of 5 days from 2024-11-16.
+-- Return the first date on or after 2024-11-01 that is a multiple of 5 days from 2024-11-16.
 VALUES datetime.next_every_n_days('2024-11-01', '2024-11-16', 5);

 16-11-2024